Protect Your Belongings With The Right Home Insurance Policy

-- Scheduled property – This type of coverage is designed for higher priced items like artwork or jewelry
+- Scheduled property – This type of coverage is designed for higher-priced items like artwork or jewelry

 - Water damage – if you live in an area where burst pipes are a problem, this would be a wise add-on option to purchase.
-This is different from water damage caused by flood, rain, or other natural disasters
+This is different from water damage caused by floods, rain, or other natural disasters

 - Enhanced property coverage: this covers you in the event that construction prices take a significant hike and the price to rebuild your home is more than your original coverage.